ksu-is/Furry-Friends-In-Need/projectroadmap.md

 <input type="checkbox"> Insert validation badges into html pages at the bottom.

-<input type="checkbox"> Do a final test for the web application.
+- [] Do a final test for the web application.